INCEPTdk/adaptr/README.md

 ```

 Performance metrics may also be calculated and returned in a tidy
-`data.frame` (with bootstrapped uncertainty measures, if requested) may
+`data.frame` (with bootstrapped uncertainty measures, if requested) by
-be calculated by the `check_performance()`-function, and the
+the `check_performance()` function, and the `plot_convergence()`
-`plot_convergence()` function may be used to visually assess stability
+function may be used to visually assess stability of performance metrics
-of performance metrics according to the number of simulations.
+according to the number of simulations.

 Plot trial statuses or history of trial metrics over time: